 Virtual Supportive Parenting for Anxious Childhood Emotions (SPACE): a parent-based treatment where parents of children ages 7 to 17 learn skills to increase support of their child while reducing accommodation behaviors that maintain the anxiety and OCD cycles.
 Mindfulness and self-compassion are interwoven throughout the group.

-Improv for Anxiety Management for Young Adults: participants learn to integrate exposure techniques, improvisational skills, and humor, to learn and practice coping with anxiety in difficult situations.
+Virtual Improv for Social Anxiety for Young Adults: participants learn to integrate exposure techniques, improvisational skills, and humor, to learn and practice coping with anxiety in difficult situations.
 Through fun improv games learn to practice skills to increase confidence, public speaking skills, and thinking on your feet.
 Some sessions meet off-site meetings to practice real life scenarios.

 Clinical Supervision and Consultation